grantmagdanz/commonstock-electron/README.md

 # Summary
 This is a very basic desktop app that loads [app.commonstock.com](https://app.commonstock.com).
 There is no more functionality than the web app since it is literally the same.
+This is an unofficial app and is not supported by CommonStock.

 # Development